ZainIftikhar7vals/verbose_cancancan/readme.md

 # Verbose CanCanCan

 ## Description
-This is a verbose extension for [CanCanCan](https://github.com/CanCanCommunity/cancancan) that prints the location of matching rule definitions and authorization hooks on terminal.
+This is a verbose [extension](https://rubygems.org/gems/verbose_cancancan) for [CanCanCan](https://github.com/CanCanCommunity/cancancan) that prints the location of matching rule definitions and authorization hooks on terminal.
 It helps developers debug and understand where authorization rules are being applied within their application.

-[RubyGems](https://rubygems.org/gems/verbose_cancancan)
+**Note:** This gem is an extension and requires CanCanCan to be installed in your Rails App.

 ## Features
 - Displays the location where the selected rule for authorization was defined.